Dr. Wu is on Doximity

 Summary

 - Joseph C. Wu, MD, PhD, is Director of the Stanford Cardiovascular Institute and the Simon H. Stertzer, MD, Professor of Medicine & Radiology.
-He is President of the American Heart Association (June 2023 - July 2024).
+He was Past President of the American Heart Association (June 2023 - July 2024).

 Dr. Wu received his medical degree from Yale.
 He completed his medicine internship, residency and cardiology fellowship training at UCLA followed by a PhD (Molecular & Medical Pharmacology) in the UCLA STAR program.
 His clinical activities involve adult congenital heart disease and cardiovascular imaging.